Puppy School · Full-day puppy training in Hastings & St Leonards

 • Vaccinations in progress or up to date — DHP, Leptospirosis and Kennel Cough (the same set our day school asks for).
 If your pup is mid-course, get in touch and we’ll plan the right start date.

-• A short chat or free consult first, so we can build the month around your puppy — and be honest if a different route would suit them better.
+• A short chat or free consult first, so we can build the four weeks around your puppy — and be honest if a different route would suit them better.

 Good to know